 project1 project.
 You need to repeat these steps for all service accounts and projects you want to enable for Dynatrace.

-default service account to view metadata about your project
+Role, it will allow a service account to view the necessary metadata about your namespace

 project1 via the Kubernetes REST API:

-oc -n project1 policy add-role-to-user view -z default
+oc -n project1 policy add-role-to-user dynatrace-oneagent-metadata-viewer --role-namespace="project1" -z default

 Your OpenShift labels will be automatically attached as Kubernetes tags to all monitored OpenShift processes in your Dynatrace environment (see example below).